 One legend tells us that Manabush, granddaughter of Nokomis, tasted the sap and found how sweet it was.
 She knew humans would get lazy if they merely had to poke a hole to get something that sweet all day long.

 So, she poured water into the tree to dilute the sap so that humans would appreciate its bounty.
-Canadians are said to have first gotten the idea to tap trees from watching squirrels licking wounds on the trees to get the sugar crystals.
-If you want your maple more for it's beauty than it's sweetness, consider the red sunset maple.
-Find it in our tree nursery.
+Canadians have first gotten the idea to tap trees from watching squirrels licking wounds on the trees to get the sugar crystals.
+If you want your maple more for its beauty than its sweetness, consider the red sunset maple.
+Please find it in our tree nursery.

 Source on Tapping Maple Trees